By SETH J. FRANTZMAN

 What happens when white people pass themselves off as “minorities” in order to fill the few spaces that a university is trying to open up to Native-Americans and others.
 Native-Americans already suffer greatly in the US as they have for hundreds of years.
 They are already a tiny minority.
 According to a Pew survey one in four Native Americans is living in poverty.
 They have higher drop out rates in high school than many other groups and in some reservations like Standing Rock their poverty rates are three times the national average.
 In terms of educational achievement only 17% of Native-Americans obtain a B.A.
 African-Americans do slightly better at 19% while whites are more than twice as likely to have the same degree.
 When we look at these statistics it is obvious that universities such as Harvard should be working to empower and advance those Native-Americans who are most deserving, not white people who vaguely remember “grandpa talking about a family tradition” or white people who are 1/32 Native-American.

-Stealing the land and then stealing their race
+Stealing the land and then stealing their heritage or race

 America is a very racially sensitive society.
 It has a tendency to define as minorities people who are partly people of color.
 This leads to controversial discussions about racism.
 One woman writes: “However, I often ask myself if I would love my experience as much if I didn’t reap the benefits of being a light skinned black woman.
 Racism is layered with an abundance of one horrific detriment after another.
 At the core of it is the psychological deceit and manipulation that has been carried with us for hundreds of years.
 Like inception, the idea that black people are inferior to whites has been planted in our minds.
 That idea has manifested into a hierarchy of black people, with those who closest resemble white people at the top.”
 She describes this as “colorism” and notes “Studies found that employers prefer lighter skin tones to educational background and experience, thus making it easier for light skinned black people to land jobs.”